 When it comes to the latest challenge that we faced regarding negative behavior, here are two things that worked for us:

 1. We used the poster to talk about the consequences of the negative behavior.

 I’m referring here to the actual consequences of the behavior and not to a punishment for the negative behavior.

-– If we don’t keep a clean house we don’t have a nice play where to play and do activities together.
+– If we don’t keep a clean house, we don’t have a nice place to play and do activities together.
 Or we cannot find our toys when we want to play with them.

 And so on.

 We discuss how other people make us feel when they treat us badly.
 Then I explain to him that we don’t want to make people feel that way and that this is the reason why these rules are so important.

 2. We talked about positive alternatives to the negative behavior.

 I tried to offer him better choices for the moments when he feels overwhelmed and starts acting out.
 This doesn’t work anytime because sometimes he’s so angry that he cannot control his behavior.

 But there are many times when I see that he is trying to find better choices and this really helps!